Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

 While parrots may seem to display a gender bias, it’s due to handling and socialization.
 For instance, if a male parrot has more fun or receives treats from a female owner, it’ll gravitate toward that person.

-Male and female parrots are unlikely to prefer the opposite gender due to physical attraction, and it’s highly unlikely that parrots can recognize human genders.
+Male and female parrots are unlikely to prefer the opposite gender due to physical attraction, and it’s doubtful that parrots can recognize human genders.

 As described by Animal Behavior, homosexual behavior occurs in over 130 bird species.
 Similarly, there’s an increasing number of male-male pair-bonding occurrences.